What is PLACE?

 ISU Extension Community and Economic Development and the College of Design’s Institute for Design Research and Outreach (IDRO) invite Iowa communities and nonprofit organizations to submit applications for project ideas that might provide quality learning experiences for our students and faculty.
 A reasonable fee — usually between $1,000 and $5,000 — will be charged to cover costs.

-Past PLACE projects have included city and county comprehensive plans, way-finding studies, main street graphic design plans, concept plans for city parks and GIS-based planning and modeling.
+Past PLACE projects have included city and county comprehensive plans, concept plans for city parks and GIS-based planning and modeling.
+A new opportunity involves historic preservation survey and documentation projects.
 Products that communities receive vary from project to project, but typically include written reports, conceptual drawings, and/or GIS data.
 Please note that detailed construction plans are not a part of this program.

 Suggested application deadlines are Nov.
 1 for projects to be completed during the following spring and summer semesters, and April 1 for projects to be completed during the fall.